 The funds we raise at the barbecues go on to fund our project and to pay things like 'liability insurance' and all the dull stuff that goes alongside a community project.

-On top of that I get a real buzz off doing it, I didn't expect to feel as protective and proud of it, but can honestly say, it has really made a difference to our community and to families and that's what we wanted it to do.
+On top of that I get a real buzz off doing it.
+I didn't expect to feel as protective and proud of it, but can honestly say, it has really made a difference to our community and to families.
+That's what we wanted it to do.